nthacker/Azure-Databricks-Labs/README.md

 * Analysis of streaming data.
 * Machine Learning.

-The six labs are implemented as six independent Databricks Notebooks and are described below.
+The six labs are implemented as six independent Azure Databricks notebooks as described below.

 #### Lab-01 Data Engineering:

-This tutorial is help you understand how Azure Databricks Spark can be used to prepare raw data for analytics.
+This tutorial helps you understand how to use Azure Databricks Spark to prepare raw data for analytics.

-#### Lab-02 SparkSQL & Performance Optimisation
+#### Lab-02 SparkSQL & Performance Optimization

-This tutorial help you to understand the capabilities and features of Spark SQL
+This tutorial help you to understand the capabilities and features of **Spark SQL** and the various performance options provided by Azure Databricks.

 #### Lab-03 Machine Learning

-This tutorial help you understand the capabilities and features of Azure Spark MLlib for machine learning (ML).The end-to-end process for building and refining a machine learning model can be quite involved.
+This tutorial helps you understand the capabilities and features of **Azure Spark MLlib** for machine learning.
+It shows how to construct the end-to-end process for building and refining a machine learning model.

 #### Lab-04 Real-time Stream Analytics

-This tutorial help you understand the process of Azure Spark Structured Streaming.you connect a data ingestion system with Azure Databricks to stream data into an Apache Spark cluster in near real-time.
+This tutorial helps you understand Azure Databricks **Spark Structured Streaming**.
+It shows the end-to-end process starting with data ingestion into a Azure Databricks cluster in near real-time, through analysis of the the streaming data and integration with machine learning.

 #### Lab-05 Databricks Delta

-This tutorial is to help you understand about Databricks Delta.
-Databricks Delta extends Apache Spark to simplify data reliability and boost Spark's performance.
+This tutorial is helps you understand the features and capabilities of **Azure Databricks Delta**.
+Azure Databricks Delta is a next-generation unified analytics engine built on Apache Spark™.
+It provides ACID transactions, optimized layouts and indexes to enable big data use cases, from batch and streaming ingests, fast interactive queries to machine learning.

 #### Lab-06: Data orchestration using Azure Data Factory

-This tutorial is to help you understand how Azure Data Factory (ADF) can be used with Azure Databricks, to create and automate piplines.
+This tutorial helps you understand how **Azure Data Factory** (ADF) can be used with Azure Databricks, to create and automate piplines.

 # Getting Started

-These instruction will get you to download the databricks lab notebooks from Bitbucket Server and import the Notebooks into Azure databricks.
+Follow these instruction to download the Azure Databricks lab notebooks from this reposiory and import them into Azure Databricks.

 ## Step 1:

 ### Create an Azure Databricks workspace using Azure portal

-In this section, you create an Azure Databricks workspace using the Azure portal.

 1.In the Azure portal, select Create a resource > Data + Analytics > Azure Databricks.

 ![deploy](https://i.ibb.co/thPhwmM/tuxpi-com-1551766437.jpg)

-2.Under Azure Databricks Service, provide the values to create a Databricks workspace.
+2.Under Azure Databricks Service, provide the values to create a Azure Databricks workspace.

 ![deploy](https://i.ibb.co/pbZpjk8/tuxpi-com-1551766814.jpg)

 3.Provide the following values:

 a.
-Workspace name  : Provide a name for your Databricks workspace
+Workspace name  : A name for your Azure Databricks workspace

 b.
 Subscription    :	From the drop-down, select your Azure subscription.

 c.
 Resource group  :  Specify whether you want to create a new resource group or use an existing one.
 A resource group is a container that holds related resources for an Azure solution.
 For more information, see Azure Resource Group overview.

 d.
-Location	      :  Specify the location of your Databricks cluster.
+Location	      :  Specify the location of your Azure Databricks cluster.

 e.
 Pricing Tier	  :  Choose between Standard or Premium.

-Select Pin to dashboard and then click Create.
+Select Pin to pin the resource to the Azure Dashboard and then click Create.

-4.The workspace creation takes a few minutes.During workspace creation, the portal displays the Submitting deployment for Azure Databricks tile on the right side.
+4.The workspace creation takes a few minutes.
+During workspace creation, the portal displays "Submitting deployment for Azure Databricks" tile on the right side.
 You may need to scroll right on your dashboard to see the tile.
 There is also a progress bar displayed near the top of the screen.
 You can watch either area for progress.

 ![deploy](https://docs.microsoft.com/en-us/azure/azure-databricks/media/quickstart-create-databricks-workspace-portal/databricks-deployment-tile.png)